 Does smoking improve mental health?

 Although many people with mental health problems say that they smoke to reduce their symptoms, they usually start smoking before their problems begin.
 Heavy smoking does not necessarily lead to fewer symptoms of mental health problems in the long term.
-Any short term benefits that smoking seems to have are outweighed by the higher rates of smoking-related physical health problems, such as lung cancer and heart disease, that are common in people with mental health problems.
+Any short term benefits that smoking seems to have are outweighed by the higher rates of smoking-related physical health problems, such as lung cancer, that are common in people with mental health problems.

 Ways to help you quit